Can you hike right from the inn?

 We highly recommend Der Sportsmann or Leavenworth Mountain Sports in Leavenworth.
 They invest in new equipment each year, both skating and classic or traditional.
 It beats renting near home and carrying them back and forth.
 Rates are about $15 per day.
 You don't need reservations and they take good care of our guests.
 Delivery of equipment to the inn can usually be arranged.

 Both are 33 miles away.
-To get to Mission Ridge you drive through Wenatchee, which slows you down.
-But there are no crowds, especially midweek.
+To get to Mission Ridge Ski and Board Resort drive through Wenatchee.
+There are no crowds, especially midweek.
 The views from the top of Mission on a clear day...well, they should double the price of the lift ticket just for the view.
 You can see Mt.
 Rainier, Adams, Glacier, Stuart and deep onto the Colombia Plateau.
 If you have never skied at Mission Ridge, you have been missing out.

-Stevens is more developed, crowded and the snow not as dry.
+Stevens Pass Ski Area is more developed, crowded and the snow not as dry.
 But, for many of our guests, it's on the way home or on the way to the inn.

 We have a couple of great spots for you.
 Just a short drive up the Icicle delivers you to what is considered to be a Mecca for snowshoeing.
 There are plenty of trails; no people; very quiet and beautiful.
 As our guest, you may use our complimentary Redfeather Snowshoes for your day of trekking.